Solid-state battery: Dendrites

 Solid lithium (Li) metal anodes in solid-state batteries are replacement candidates in lithium-ion batteries for higher energy densities, safety, and faster recharging times.
-Such anodes tend to suffer from the formation and the growth of Li dendrites, non-uniform metal growths which penetrate the electrolyte lead to electrical short circuits.
+Such anodes tend to suffer from the formation and the growth of Li dendrites, non-uniform metal growths which penetrate the electrolyte leading to electrical short circuits.
 This shorting leads to energy discharge, overheating, and sometimes fires or explosions due to thermal runaway.
 Li dendrites reduce coulombic efficiency.

 The exact mechanisms of dendrite growth remain a subject of research.
 Studies of metal dendrite growth in solid electrolytes began with research of molten sodium / sodium - β - alumina / sulfur cells at elevated temperature.
 In these systems, dendrites sometimes grow as a result of micro-crack extension due to the presence of plating-induced pressure at the sodium / solid electrolyte interface.
 However, dendrite growth may also occur due to chemical degradation of the solid electrolyte.
+The uneven densification of hot-rolling of the solid electrode, due to the non-uniform applied pressure, results in crack-initiation points for dendrite formation.

-In Li-ion solid electrolytes stable to Li metal, dendrites propagate primarily due to pressure build up at the electrode / solid electrolyte interface, leading to crack extension.
+In Li-ion solid electrolytes apparently stable to Li metal, as visualized and measured using photoelasticity experiments, dendrites propagate primarily due to pressure build up at the electrode / solid electrolyte interface, leading to crack extension.
 Meanwhile, for solid electrolytes which are chemically unstable against their respective metal, interphase growth and eventual cracking often prevents dendrites from forming.

-Dendrite growth in solid-state Li-ion cells can be mitigated by operating the cells at elevated temperature, or by using residual stresses to fracture toughen electrolytes, thereby deflecting dendrites and delaying dendrite induced short-circuiting.
+Dendrite growth in solid-state Li-ion cells can be mitigated by operating the cells at elevated temperature thereby deflecting dendrites and delaying dendrite induced short-circuiting.
+Aluminum-containing electronic rectifying interphases between the solid-state electrolyte and the lithium metal anode have also been shown to be effective in preventing dendrite growth.